cube-drone/rt0/players-guide/src/player/skill_checks.md

 As an example, a player might be Strong and Clever, but not Lucky, or they might be Fast and Charming, but not Wise.

+## Lucky or Unlucky

-If a player is Lucky, remove the Tower and three Aces from their deck.
+If a player is Lucky, remove the Tower and all Aces and Twos from their deck.
-If a player is Unlucky, remove the Fool and three Pages from their deck.
+If a player is Unlucky, remove the Fool and all Kings and Queens from their deck.

 ## Skills